Are you new to moka pots? If so then a common question has to do with the finish.

 First of all let me start by saying this: A typical aluminum moka pot is prepared and placed on a heat source.
 In the home this is usually a gas or electric burner.

 If you have an induction stove then be sure to buy a stainless steel moka pot as aluminum doesn’t work on induction burners.
-We’ve got a list of our favorite stainless steel moka pots here.
+I’ve got a list of my favorite stainless steel moka pots here.

 After that there is no magic number of minutes to keep the moka pot on the burner either – the time it takes to brew has everything to do with how hot you set the burner to.